brencoder/study-aws-saa-c03/ch02_compute/README.md

 #### Reserved

-If you plan to run an instance for over a year, you should consider buying a Reserved Instance to save money.
+If you plan to run an instance for over a year, you should consider buying a [Reserved Instance](https://aws.amazon.com/ec2/pricing/reserved-instances/) to save money.

+> **Note:** Savings Plans are a newer offering and provide identical discounts to Reserved Instances, but with more flexibility.
+You should consider Savings Plans in the first instance.
+See [What are Savings Plans](https://docs.aws.amazon.com/savingsplans/latest/userguide/what-is-savings-plans.html) for more details.

 A Reserved Instance is not a type of instance but rather a billing discount on On-Demand Instances that match a certain *configuration* in return for committing to payment for a certain *term*, or amount of time.